Lessica/XUI/README.md

 ### Logger

-To know if there is any invalid part in our interface schema...
+To know if there is any invalid  in our interface schema...

 ### Custom Cells

-Inherit from ```XUIBaseCell``` then have fun with your own cells whether it is xib based layout or not.
-XUI will automatically load custom cells by runtime.
+Inherit from `XUIBaseCell` then have fun with your own cells whether it is xib based layout or not.
+XUI will automatically load custom cells.

 ## More Documentation